How it works

 Yet this whole time, it’s been missing one crucial thing – consumer insights!

-In other words, should brands be acting on the design inspiration provided by Mehmet, creating a more refined and clean look to differentiate themselves in a noisy marketplace…or are their existing designs essential when fighting toe-to-toe for consumer’s attention in the supermarket?
+In other words, should brands be acting on the design inspiration provided by Mehmet, creating a more refined and clean look to differentiate themselves in a noisy marketplace…or are their existing brand style guides essential when fighting toe-to-toe for consumer’s attention in the supermarket?

 To find out, we asked 500 consumers which product they would prefer to purchase (after all, the yardstick by which to measure designs for consumer packaged goods is surely commercial success).